wswind/Ocelot-Performance-Test/README.md

 this is a demo to test ocelot performance.

-use .net core 3.1 sdk for server host
+use .net core 3.1 sdk

-debian wsl for nginx proxy test has an error:
-apr_socket_recv: Transport endpoint is not connected (107) so I changed to use a vm to run the tests.

-I still use windows to host all the services

-use nginx-1.18.0 on windows, configure nginx proxy:
+use nginx-1.18.0 on windows, configure nginx proxy for compare test:

 ```
 server {